The Man with the Iron Fists: Plot

 Meanwhile, the gold shipment arrives in the village, accompanied by two skilled warriors, the Geminis.
-The Lions soon confront the Geminis and their men, and in the ensuing fight, Poison Dagger assassinates the Geminis and the Lions capture the gold.
+The Lions soon confront the Geminis and their men, and in the ensuing fight, Poison Dagger assassinates the Geminis, and the Lions capture the gold.
 Jack later arrives to investigate the incident and learns that the Geminis were poisoned with mercury-tipped weapons, leading him to the blacksmith.
 The Lions' theft prompts the governor to send his Jackal troops to recover the shipment or destroy the village.
 Zen-Yi asks the blacksmith to craft him a new suit of weaponized armor.
 The Lions suspect that the blacksmith is helping Zen-Yi and have him tortured for information.
 The blacksmith refuses to talk, and Brass cuts off his forearms.
 Jack, who had been following the blacksmith, saves him from bleeding to death.
 While the blacksmith recovers, he tells Jack of his past as an emancipated American slave who accidentally killed a white man who refused to let him go.
 He fled America by boat and went to China, where monks trained him to use his body's energy to perform superhuman feats.
-Jack with the aid of the blacksmith crafts his greatest weapon: a pair of iron forearms that he can animate using this energy.
+Jack, with the aid of the blacksmith, crafts his greatest weapon: a pair of iron forearms that he can animate using this energy.

 Zen-Yi recovers and joins Jack and the blacksmith.
 Meanwhile, Blossom offers to let Silver hide the gold in a secret tomb beneath the brothel in return for payment.
-The gold is stored in a coffin which is raised up to the rafters.
+The gold is stored in a coffin that is raised up to the rafters.
 That night, Blossom has her girls serve the Lions, and Silk serves Brass.
 At Blossom's signal, the girls use weapons hidden in their mouths to poison many of the Lions, and they join with Blossom as the Black Widows.
 When Silk tries to poison Brass, his skin protects him, and he beats and almost kills her.
 Zen-Yi, Jack, and the blacksmith arrive and join with the Black Widows to fight the remaining Lions while Blossom and Bronze fight and kill each other.
 While fighting Jack, Poison Dagger is crushed to death between large moving gears.
-Silver and Zen-Yi fight in the tomb; Zen-Yi cuts the coffin free and it crushes Silver, killing him.
+Silver and Zen-Yi fight in the tomb; Zen-Yi cuts the coffin free, and it crushes Silver, killing him.
 The blacksmith finds Silk, who dies in his arms.
-He confronts Brass, and his iron fists prove capable of inflicting damage on Brass' seemingly invincible body.
-While Brass is in metal form, a powerful punch from the blacksmith shatters him to pieces.
+He confronts Brass, and his iron fists prove capable of inflicting damage on Brass's seemingly invincible body.
+While Brass is in metal form, a powerful punch from the blacksmith shatters him into pieces.
 Jack runs outside in time to stop the soldiers from decimating the building with Gatling guns.